-Founded in 1978, the Texas Council of Child Welfare Boards’ (TCCWB) mission is to support a statewide network of volunteers concerned with the welfare of children, especially those suffering from abuse and neglect.
-Our IRC 501(c)(3) nonprofit organization is led by a board of directors representing 11 regional councils and over 230 county child welfare boards.
+Founded in 1978, the Texas Council of Child Welfare Boards' (TCCWB) mission is to support a statewide network of volunteers concerned with the welfare of children, especially those suffering from abuse and neglect.
+Our IRC 501(c)(3) nonprofit organization is led by a board of directors representing 11 regional councils and over 190 county welfare boards.

 Members advocate at the local, state and national level for children who otherwise might have no voice.
 Our volunteers establish, promote and support events such as Go Blue Day and Child Protection Day at the Capitol.

-TCCWB works with DFPS and others to develop resources, programs and strategies to enhance services to vulnerable children and families.
-Leaders from the regional councils come together in Austin three to four times yearly for educational programs and to share information and strategies to provide for the safety and well-being of affected children.
+TCCWB works with DFPS and others to develop resources, programs and strategies to enhance services to vulnerable children and families Leaders from the regional councils come together in Austin three to four times yearly for educational programs and to share information and strategies to provide for the safety and well-being of affected children.
 Major financial support comes from private donations, foundation and government grants, and through ongoing TCCWB fundraising activities.